Expand vaccine rollout among young children to walk-in centres, government urged

 A senior NHS source admitted that the Covid rollout “is different to the flu schools programme,” adding that “you have to draw it out differently, you have to wait for longer afterwards, [and] there’s a consent process you have to go through with families.”

 The latest figures from UK Health Security Agency (UKHSA) suggest that, up to 3 October, just 94,000 children aged 12 to 15 had been vaccinated under the school programme.
-According its own data, NHS England claims this figure stands at more than 160,000.
+According to its own data, NHS England claims this figure stands at more than 180,000.

 In contrast to its neighbour, Scotland has been offering jabs to this age cohort via community clinics, allowing children to get vaccinated where and when they want.
 On 20 September, it had vaccinated 5.4 per cent of its 12-to-15-year-olds.
 More than two weeks later, this had risen to 29.6 per cent.